 This should be a no-brainer.
 When Alabama’s star quarterback Tua Tagovailoa went down for the rest of the season with a hip injury last year, the Crimson Tide were not considered as heavy favorites.
 However, don’t just check for star quarterbacks– injuries defensive backs, left tackles, and offensive centers can change the tide of a game.

 Statistics and metrics

 There’s so many advanced stats these days, it’s hard to know which ones to really take into consideration.
 Scoring offense and defense statistics are important, but should be taken with context.
-For example, Cincinnati ranked 52nd in total defense, but faced four top-10 offenses in the season.
+For example, Cincinnati ranked 52nd in total defense in 2019, but faced four top-10 offenses in the season.
 Therefore, it shouldn’t be assumed that the Bearcats will give up a bunch of points (against all other opponents, they gave up more than 20 points just twice).

 In nearly every game, individual mismatches can be found (tall receivers vs short defensive backs, athletic tight ends vs pass-vulnerable linebackers, or speedy edge rushers vs slower offensive tackles).

 The venue a game is played in should be taken into account.
 When a team travels to LSU on a Saturday night, they are fighting an uphill battle before a snap is played; Tiger Stadium under the bright lights imposes one of the most daunting atmospheres in all of sports.
 Time the game is played is also a factor, since “Cinderella” teams (ex.
 Minnesota in 2019) can succumb to the pressure of primetime.